This page is updated as positions become available, so check back regularly for updated information:

 For more details on this position, including the complete position description, click here.

-The Kansas Board of Regents invites applicants to fill the position of the Vice President for Academic Affairs.
+The Kansas Board of Regents invites applicants to fill the position of Senior Associate Director for Literacy.
 The nine-member Kansas Board of Regents is the governing board of the state’s six universities and the statewide coordinating board for the state’s 32 public higher education institutions (six state universities, one municipal university, nineteen community colleges, and six technical colleges).

-Salary range is $155,000 to $175,000 and will be commensurate with qualifications and experience.
+Salary range is $70,000 to $80,000 and will be commensurate with qualifications and experience.
+This position is authorized to work remotely; however, in-person work at the Topeka office will be required as needed, as well as travel to locations throughout the state.
 The Kansas Board of Regents offers a competitive benefits package which includes medical, dental, vision, life insurance; retirement savings plan; paid leave and holidays; and tuition assistance at several state universities for eligible employees, spouses, and dependents.

 The Kansas Board of Regents is an Equal Opportunity Employer and does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.